-1) Research Goal: Before you start thinking about survey questions and panel criteria, make sure you have a clear goal of what you want to achieve with the product research.
-Taking into consideration that you are trying to create an experience for your customers and not just increase satisfaction rates, do not aim at simply finding out what customers like and do not like but try to uncover how this links to their values, their image of your company, and the experience you are wanting to create for them.
+Before you start thinking about survey questions and panel criteria, make sure you have a clear goal of what you want to achieve with the product research.
+Taking into consideration that you are trying to create an experience for your customers and not just increase satisfaction rates.
+Do not aim at simply finding out what customers like and do not like but try to uncover how this links to their values, their image of your company, and the experience you are wanting to create for them.

 5 steps to implement new product research

 Research in collaboration with your target group is essential to all the following steps in the process of developing and introducing a new product or service to the market.

 - Determine customers’ wants and needs.
 In this crucial step, read feedback and opinions on social media platforms and personal blogs to find out what your target group wants and cares about in a product or service.
 Have a second look at the customer feedback you already collected to see what the most common complaints and suggestions were.
 If possible, consult internal or external experts of the sector.

 - Develop and concretise ideas.
 Get your team together and develop product ideas in e.g. creative workshops or brainstorming sessions.
 You should involve an active online community and ideally your target group, for example in a panel survey.
 Ask what they are missing in your brand experience.
 Often they have already thought about what other product they would like.

 - Choose and optimise an idea.
 Use quantitative and qualitative idea-screening to select an idea with which you want to go forward.
 With online surveys showing respondents different product options you can collect a large amount of data on the different ideas.
 In combination with qualitative and more in-depth information from interviews and focus groups.
 Use the same process to optimise the chosen product idea.